indigo423/blog.no42.org/content/page/about.md

 ### Places I've worked

-* 2023 - today, counselor for product management and product strategy building the open source network monitoring platform OpenNMS Horizon/Meridian
+* 2023 - today, individual contributor and advisor for product management and product strategy, building the open source network monitoring platform OpenNMS Horizon/Meridian.
+I also help strategic partners and stakeholders turn product and business goals into OpenNMS success
 * 2022 - 2023, joined the product management team at OpenNMS as subject-matter expert for network monitoring and performance management
 * 2015 - 2022, full-time contributor at The OpenNMS Group as an open source network monitoring advocate
 * 2011 - 2015, University of Applied Sciences Hochschule Fulda, research assistant Computer Science department
 * 2010 - 2015, Advocate for the open source network monitoring tool OpenNMS, Freelancer
-* 2007 - 2010, NETHINKS GmbH, building solutions and network monitoring services with OpenNMS. and various other open source monitoring tools
+* 2007 - 2010, NETHINKS GmbH, building solutions and network monitoring services with OpenNMS and various other open source monitoring tools
 * 1998 - 2004, Drimalski & Partner GmbH, IT network infrastructure, network security, and MS Active Directory design and implementation

 ### Education